 Although there are a lot of different types of tape measures on the market today they all offer the simplest solution to measuring your wood project.
 But to really take your tape measuring experience to the next level you need to know more about the tape measure you use every day.
 This will save you time and effort and you may be surprised to know the tape measure was created with the woodworker in mind.

-- 1 How To Read A Tape Measure
+- 1 How To Read Tape Measure Marks

 - 2 Tape Measure Secrets And Features You Don’t See

 - 3 Recommended Tape Measure For Woodworking And Your Wood Shop

 - 4 Common Questions About Tape Measure Marks